Student Accessibility Support

 Students with disabilities make up an important part of our Brandeis community.
 Our diverse community includes students with a range of physical, sensory, psychological, medical and learning disabilities.

-While appreciating the strengths and vulnerabilities of all students, Student Accessibility Support seeks to promote the growth of undergraduate and graduate students through individual connection with students, campus-wide initiatives and collaboration with others in the Brandeis community.
+While appreciating the strengths and needs of all students, Student Accessibility Support seeks to promote the growth of undergraduate and graduate students through individual connections, campus-wide initiatives and collaboration with others in the Brandeis community.